solana-labs/solana/book/src/out-of-order-blocks.md

 block can pick up the validator votes and any additional transactions that have not been encoded into the ledger.
 These transactions could come from rejected forks.

+## Only Random Leaders

+If the random source is considered secure, it is possible to generate a leader schedule completely randomly.

+1. Leader 2 finds the golden ticket in slot 1
+2. Leader 2 proposes block for slot 2
+3. Block contains up to two PoH paths:
+    * The golden ticket PoH.
+    * The PoH path to a previous block.

+The golden ticket PoH path must be at most 1 slot longer that the PoH path to the block.
+The reason why the two paths could be different is because Leader 1 may complete the block for slot 1 and Leader 2 may decide to attach block 2 to block 1.

+### Grinding

+If it is possible to build hardware that is much faster than the expected time to find the golden ticket, then an attacker could grind the Block Hash value to ensure that they are the leader 50% of the time.
+Since the network is still relying on staked lamports as the Sybil resistant mechanism, we could increase the difficulty for consequtive stakes.